National Institute of Technology, Tiruchirappalli: Sports

-Clubs and societies
+Clubs and Societies

 NIT Trichy has over 35 student groups spanning a variety of interests, including cultural, social and professional groups, student publications and recreational groups.
 Undergraduate students participate in one of three national programmes in their first year: the National Cadet Corps, the National Sports Organisation or the National Service Scheme.

 The college is a host to many academic societies both national and international.
 These societies organize several workshops, seminars and guest lectures by eminent personalities in their respective fields, from time to time.
 They are also responsible for providing opportunities for students to take part in various international events too.
 The academic society includes IEEE, ACM, ISA and SAE.

-The two very popular computing groups are the Delta Force and Spider.
+The two computing groups are the Delta Force and Spider.
 The Delta Force is an active group of developers and programmers who are responsible for the maintenance of the institute website and the development, administration, and updating of most of the content on the institute intranet.
 The Spider group offers various services such as organizing various courses (c language, web designing etc.), blog hosting, providing short message services and now even the facility to check train reservation status.

 The hobby groups include RMI, Vox Lumos, Cinema Paradiso and PSI.
 The RMI (Robotics and Machines Intelligence) is the on-campus robotics group, primarily involved in the development of robotics enthusiasm amongst the students.
 The group is responsible for holding workshops and organizing competition events in electronics.

 The fine arts groups include the Dance Troupe (dance club), Music Troupe (music club), Thespians' Society (drama club) and Visual Arts Club.
 These groups have won various awards in several events conducted in different colleges held around the country.

 There are several Language Clubs which cater to the needs of native speakers.
 Aayaam (The Hindi Club of NIT Trichy) conducts many Literary events in all major college fests, the flagship event "Umang" conducted every year for the celebration of "Hindi Divas", It also organizes "Dandiya Night" during Navratri and publishes a yearly magazine called "Pratibimb", It also organizes Hindi learning classes for non-Hindi speakers who show a keen interest in learning the language.
 Tamil Mandram (Tamil language promoting club) plays a very important role in promoting Tamil amongst the students by organizing various programs, Tamil events in cultural festivals and also book fairs where classics are available at subsidized prices.